nearform/bioconductor.org/README.styling.md

 The base styles comprise of [fonts](#fonts), [colors](colors) and [typography](typography) and can be easily reused across different websites.
 In addition there is the [layout](layout) styling which helps to set the structure of the page.
 All other styling options rely on these being in place.

+All of the base styling can be found in [assets/style/base](/assets/style/base)

 ### Fonts

 These set the default font for the entire site.
 The default font is [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible).
 The font file is hosted locally on the website due to some [GDPR concerns relating to Google Fonts](https://www.cookieyes.com/documentation/features/google-fonts-and-gdpr/#How_do_Goo_0).